Pectoral

 Winged Scarab Pectoral of Tutankhamun

-This beautiful winged scarab pectoral illustrates the throne name of King Tutankhamun, “Neb- kheprew-re.”
+This beautiful winged scarab pectoral illustrates the throne name of King Tutankhamun, “Neb- khepreu-re.”
 The central element is the scarab “Khepri” made of a fine piece of lapis lazuli, and three strokes of plural “sign in hieroglyphs” below it.
 Between the forelegs of the scarab, the risen sun disk “Re” is depicted.
-It is made...
+The pectoral is...

 Pectoral of Princess Mereret